bredamatt/cardano-notes/revealjs/midterm/slides.md

 Governance

 Tokenomics:
-Supply: 45 billion
+- Supply: 45 billion
-In circulation: 33.5 billion
+- In circulation: 33.5 billion
-Monetary expansion rate: 0.3 % of the reserve (supply - in circulation) per epoch (every 5 days).
+- Monetary expansion rate: 0.3 % of the reserve (supply - in circulation) per epoch (every 5 days).
 Where 80 % is a reward for the stake pool, 20 % is for the treasury
-Deflationary supply
+- Deflationary supply

 Stake pools:
-Maximum size of stake pools
+- Maximum size for stake pools
-Validators run a stake pool and ask commission from the delegators.
+- Validators run a stake pool and ask commission from the delegators.
 Delegators delegate their stake to a staking pool and get rewarded proportionally to their stake.
 There is a latency period of 15-20 days, but delegators can unstake their stake whenever they want.
-“Parameter K”: defines how many pools there should be in the network and an estimated cap for their respective stake.
+- “Parameter K”: defines how many pools there should be in the network and an estimated cap for their respective stake.
 Any amount of stake that surpasses this stake won’t earn additional reward.
-No slashing
+- No slashing
-The Cardano environment is unique in the way it handles fees, as fees do not go directly to the block producer.
+- The Cardano environment is unique in the way it handles fees, as fees do not go directly to the block producer.
 Instead, they are pooled and then distributed to all pools that created blocks during an epoch.

+|Market equilibrium|: see tokenomics and stake pools

--Economic specialization-: governance, keeping the network alive and potentially more with the possibility to write smart contracts on the csl/ccl?
+|Economic specialization|: governance, keeping the network alive and potentially more with the possibility to write smart contracts on the csl/ccl?

--Game theoretical models-: (just wrote some stuff down which we could use, not entirely sure for me what they want to see here) equilibrium public good game tragedy of commons
+|Game theoretical models|: (just wrote some stuff down which we could use, not entirely sure for me what they want to see here)

--Auction mechanics-:
+equilibrium
+public good game
+tragedy of commons

+|Auction mechanics|: side chains, will look into this now (Daan)

--price discovery methods-:
+|price discovery methods|:
 Fees are constructed around two constants (a and b).
 The formula for calculating minimal fees for a transaction (tx) is: a * size(tx) + b
 where: